Dryfe Water

+The mixed ash woodland growing alongside Dryfe Water has been designated a Site of Special Scientific Interest due to its distinctive nature within Annandale.

 Dryfe Water gives its name to the parish, Dryfesdale, and the common Scottish surname, Drysdale.
 A second name is the much less common surname Dryfe (or Drife).
 The meaning of the word Dryfe is unknown.
 It may be from the Old Norse, Anglo-Saxon or Brittonic languages which were all used at different times in Dumfriesshire.